byAdam/Mason/README.md

 # Materials
 ## Diaron Ingot
 ### Description:
-Diaron is a Iron-Diamond alloy used to craft all the custom items in this mod
+Diaron is a Iron-Diamond alloy used to craft all the custom items in this addon
 ### Recipe:
 ![Diaron Recipe](media/recipes/diaron_ingot.png)